-In turn, some Indian leaders pointed out that the pursuit of scientific knowledge had often come at a high price for Indian people.
-Colville Tribe Attorney General Marla Big Boy stated:
+But tribal leaders pointed out that pursuit of scientific knowledge had often come at a high price for Native Americans.
+Colville Confederated Tribes Attorney General Marla Big Boy wrote:

-These racial classification studies required many samples to analyze, so nineteenth and early twentieth century anthropologists and archaeologists avidly sought as many skulls and skeletons as they could, depositing them in collections in major museums.
-While bones and body parts of all groups, including some leading white scientists who posthumously donated their own, were represented, huge numbers of Indian remains -- more than 200,000 -- ended up in museum collections.
-Many human remains and artifacts were excavated from Indian burial sites without permission or over the objections of living tribal members.
-The reaction against these practices and their results became one of the driving forces behind the passage of NAGPRA.
+These racial-classification studies required many samples to analyze, so nineteenth and early twentieth century anthropologists and archaeologists avidly sought as many skulls and skeletons as they could, depositing them in collections in major museums.
+While bones and body parts of all groups, including some leading white scientists who posthumously donated their own, were represented, huge numbers of Native American human remains -- more than 200,000 -- ended up in museum collections.
+Many human remains and artifacts were excavated from Indian burial sites without permission or over objections of living tribal members.
+The reaction against these practices and their results became one of the driving forces behind passage of NAGPRA.